![]() |

 1) A serious injury to a child, including while in a restraint;

-3) A serious medication error resulting in medical intervention and/or hospitalization.
+2) A serious medication error resulting in medical intervention or hospitalization; or

-d) The licensee shall afford the Department and the Board access to any materials or documents generated pursuant to the center's quality assessment and improvement program or that otherwise relate to client demand, utilization and satisfaction; cost effectiveness; financial viability of the center; and access to services.
-This information shall be used by the Department and the Board to evaluate and assess the center in relation to the Demonstration Program.
+d) The facility shall afford the Department and the Board access to any materials or documents generated pursuant to the facility's quality assessment and improvement program or that otherwise relate to client demand, utilization and satisfaction; cost effectiveness; financial viability of the facility; and access to services.